Cheapest VoIP Providers: Top Cheap Phone Plans For UK Businesses

 All Google Voice Plans and Pricing

-Starter £7.93 (max 10 users) Calls between Google Voice numbers, Voicemail transcription, Multi-level auto attendant, Ring groups, eDiscovery for calls, voicemails, and text messaging records Unlimited calls to the US and Canada, Calls to most European countries from within Europe,
+Starter £7.35 (max 10 users) Calls between Google Voice numbers, voicemail transcription, multi-level auto attendant, ring groups, eDiscovery for calls, voicemails, and text messaging records Unlimited calls to the US and Canada, calls to most European countries from within Europe

-Standard £12.69 (unlimited users) Ad-hoc user call recording SIP Link, Ring Groups, Deskphone and ATA support, eDiscovery for calls, voice mails and text messaging records
+Standard £14.71 (unlimited users) Ad-hoc user call recording SIP link, ring groups, desk phone and ATA support, eDiscovery for calls, voice mails and text messaging records

-*Google Voice pricing structure uses USD ($), however, we have converted these values to British Pounds (£) for ease of comparison.
-Pricing correct as of March 2025.
+*Google Voice pricing structure uses USD ($).
+However, we have converted these values to British Pounds (£) for ease of comparison.
+Pricing correct as of March 2026.

-How much is Google Voice with Google Workspace?
+How much is Google Voice with Google Workspace in 2026?

-While the above prices for Google Voice plans are correct, since Google Voice is an add-on on top of Google Workspace, you need to purchase a Google Workspace license to use it.
+While the above prices for Google Voice plans are correct, since Google Voice is an add-on for Google Workspace, you need to purchase a Google Workspace license to use it.

 Depending on your business needs, this can be a convenient integration, since you’ll have access to all Google-related tools, including Google Docs and Slides, and get your own Business Gmail account.

-If your business isn’t already using Google Workspace, here’s a quick look at the pricing for the three cheapest plans and what each offers.
+If your business isn’t already using Google Workspace, here’s a quick look at its three cheapest plans and what each offers.
 And unlike Google Voice, there is a specific pricing structure in British Pounds (£) for UK businesses:

 FeatureBusiness StarterBusiness